 - Is the seller flexible in the asking price?

-If you get suitable answers to all your questions, shortlist the property and arrange a time to view it.
+If you get suitable answers to all your questions, shortlist the property and arrange a time to attend a property viewing.
 If it looks good on paper and sounds good to you, it’ll probably get snapped up fairly quickly – so don’t delay.
 It’ll also show the estate agent you’re serious about buying.

 As a side note, this approach to shortlisting property is a great way to get on the ‘hot buyers’ list.
 This means you’ll be given priority for property viewings.